-Governing Law: The manner by which staff members of the charter schools will be covered by the State Teachers' Retirement System, the Public Employees' Retirement System, or federal social security. - California Education Code Section 47605(c)(5)(K)
+Governing Law: The manner by which staff members of the charter schools will be covered by the State Teachers' Retirement System, the Public Employees' Retirement System, or federal social security. - California Education Code Section 47605(b)(5)(K)

-Faculty will participate in the federal social security system as required by law and will have access to their Charter School-sponsored retirement plans according to policies developed and adopted by the Board of Directors.
-The Board will determine by board action to participate in California's State Teachers' Retirement System ("STRS") or an Internal Revenue Code Section 403(b) plan with employer contribution for its eligible staff, and plans to offer an Internal Revenue Code Section 403(b) plan with an employer contribution or other comparable benefits plan in conjunction with Social Security for all other staff.
-Teachers and staff may also have access to other school-sponsored retirement plans according to policies developed by the Charter School's governing board for Charter School employees.
-The Executive Director will be responsible for ensuring appropriate arrangements are made for the available employee retirement coverage.
+Faculty will participate in the federal social security system as required by law and will have access to their Charter School-sponsored retirement plans according to policies developed and adopted by the Charter School governing board.
+The Board will determine by board action to participate in California's State Teachers' Retirement System ("STRS") or an Internal Revenue Code Section 403(b) plan with employer contribution for its certificated staff, and plans to offer an Internal Revenue Code Section 403(b) plan with an employer contribution or other comparable benefits plan, in conjunction with Social Security, for all other staff.
+Teachers and staff may also have access to other school-sponsored retirement plans according to policies developed by the CCVS governing board for Charter School employees.
+The SOCSS Executive Director will be responsible for ensuring appropriate arrangements are made for the available employee retirement coverage.

 If the governing board chooses STRS in accordance with Education Code Section 47611.3, the County shall create any reports required by STRS.
-At the County's request, the Charter School shall pay the County a reasonable fee for the provision of such services.
-SOCS retains the option for its governing board to choose to participate in STRS, Public Employees' Retirements System or Social Security depending upon employee eligibility and what the Board determines is in the best interest of the staff and the Charter School as a whole.
-This determination will be reflected in SOCS's personnel policies and employment handbook and will be presented to employees prior to their employment with the Charter School.
+At the County's request, the Charter School shall pay the county a reasonable fee for the provision of such services.
+SOCSS retains the option for its governing board to choose to participate in STRS, Public Employees' Retirement System, or Social Security depending upon employee eligibility and what the Board determines is in the best interest of the staff and the Charter School as a whole.
+This determination will be reflected in SOCSS's personnel policies and employment handbook and will be presented to employees prior to their employment with the Charter School.

-ELEMENT 12: STUDENT ATTENDANCE ALTERNATIVES
+ELEMENT 12: PUBLIC SCHOOL ATTENDANCE ALTERNATIVES

-Governing Law: The public school attendance alternatives for students residing within the school district who choose not to attend charter schools. - California Education Code Section 47605(c)(5)(L)
+Governing Law: The public school attendance alternatives for pupils residing within the school district who choose not to attend charter schools. - California Education Code Section 47605(b)(5)(L)

-No student is required to attend SOCS.
-Students who do not attend the Charter School may attend school within their local school district of residence or pursue an inter- or intra-district transfer in accordance with existing enrollment and transfer policies of their school district or county of residence.
+No student is required to attend SOCSS.
+Students who do not attend the Charter School may attend school within their local school district of residence or pursue an intra- or interdistrict transfer in accordance with existing enrollment and transfer policies of their school district or county of residence.

-Parents/guardians of each student enrolled in SOCS will be informed on admissions forms that the student has no right to admission in a particular school of any local educational agency as a consequence of enrollment at SOCS, except to the extent that such a right is offered by the local educational agency.
+Parents or guardians of each student enrolled in SOCSS will be informed on admissions forms that the student has no right to admission in a particular school of any local educational agency as a consequence of enrollment at SOCSS, except to the extent that such a right is offered by the local educational agency.

-ELEMENT 13: RETURN RIGHTS DISTRICT EMPLOYEES
+ELEMENT 13: EMPLOYEE RETURN RIGHTS

-Governing Law: The rights of an employee of the school district upon leaving the employment of the school district to work in a charter school, and of any rights of return to the school district after employment at a charter school. - California Education Code Section 47605(c)(5)(M)
+Governing Law: The rights of an employee of the school district upon leaving the employment of the school district to work in a charter school, and of any rights of return to the school district after employment at a charter school. - California Education Code Section 47605(b)(5)(M)